 As the Hardanger melody rang out across the theater, I was completely mesmerized.
 This was the Rohan of my dreams, suddenly given voice in melody!
 It was stunningly, intuitively perfect.
 Of all the themes to be found running through Peter Jackson's trilogy, this one really resonated with me.
 Fast forward 10 years.
+How does one broadly define Rohan?
+And so it begins.
+All of these colors come from Northwestern Europe of centuries past, clueing us again that the theme is contemporary to the rise of Anglo-Saxon culture.
 Interview with Chance Thomas (December 2012) Few composers have as much experience in writing and recording orchestral game music as Chance Thomas.

 First of all, tell us about yourself.
 How did you get started in the video game music business?
 Thanks Oliver.
 I started scoring videogames in 1996.
 Sierra Online was looking for a full-time composer and I applied for the position.
 The Quest for Glory V music was surprisingly innovative for its day.
 Quest for Glory V was one of the first American games to use a live orchestra.
 Let’s fast forward and talk about Peter Jackson’s King Kong: The Videogame.
 I found an obscure posting online that mentioned Peter Jackson, Michelle Ancel and Xavier Poix in the same article, and said there might be a King Kong videogame based on the upcoming film.

 How much creative freedom were you given by the developers in order to find a unique and creative soundscape for the game?
 Tons of freedom.
 Your King Kong score is very dynamic in-game.